imoralescs/imoralescs.github.io/database.md

 ## DBMS

-is a software that is designed to model data and provide interaction with a user.
+Is a software that is designed to model data and provide interaction with a user.
 Data is normally stored in one or more files, usually stored in tables, tables contain rows and columns.
 Some DBMS are MySQL, PostgreSQL, Oracle, MariaDB, etc.

 Example of table inside of a database: